ggeorgovassilis/spring-rest-invoker/README.md

 #### Dependencies?

-The maven pom will pull in dependencies required for the spring mapper to work.
-If you need jax-rs support, then some more dependencies are required:
+The maven pom will pull in dependencies required for the spring mapper's basic features to work.
+The pom.xml declares more dependencies for advanced features as 'optional', so if you need them then you need to pull those dependencies in your own project's pom.xml.

+JAX-RS support:

 ```xml
 <dependency>